Virtacoin (VTA) Price Reaches $0.0000 on Exchanges

-Virtacoin (CURRENCY:VTA) traded up 3.3% against the dollar during the 24 hour period ending at 0:00 AM E.T. on January 5th.
-Virtacoin has a total market capitalization of $3,312.00 and approximately $6.00 worth of Virtacoin was traded on exchanges in the last 24 hours.
-In the last week, Virtacoin has traded 159.3% higher against the dollar.
-One Virtacoin coin can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+Virtacoin (CURRENCY:VTA) traded up 6.3% against the dollar during the 1 day period ending at 23:00 PM E.T. on January 7th.
+In the last week, Virtacoin has traded up 419.2% against the dollar.
+One Virtacoin coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Virtacoin has a total market capitalization of $5,998.00 and approximately $1.00 worth of Virtacoin was traded on exchanges in the last 24 hours.

 - Kurrent (KURT) traded flat against the dollar and now trades at $0.0007 or 0.00000010 BTC.